kevinm6/nvim/README.md

-# NeoVim & VimR Versions
+# NeoVim & VimR in Lua

 ***